hackclub/hackclub/workshops/robot_emails/README.md

 mail.quit()
 ```

-Here's our first occurence of `MIMEMultipart()`.
+Here's our first occurrence of `MIMEMultipart()`.
 This, as explained at the top, manages the content of the email according to a universal internet standard.
 There's more in-depth info [here](https://www.wikiwand.com/en/MIME).

 Let's remember that our `contacts` variable is a dictionary.
 We need to access both the emails and substitutions associated with them.
 That's where this line comes in, and does multiple things at once: